-The five finalists, called Ambassadors for Excellence, in the statewide program to spotlight and honor Arizona’s public school teachers are:
+Four finalists — K-12 teachers from Phoenix, Chandler and Surprise — were named 2018 Ambassadors for Excellence, in the statewide program to spotlight and honor Arizona’s public school teachers.
+They are:

 • Amy Ball, kindergarten teacher at Madison Traditional Academy of Madison Elementary School District, Phoenix.